hbustamante8/MechaCar_Statistical_Analysis/README.md

 Alternative hypothesis: There is a difference between mpg on highways between MechCar’s and other leading manufacturers.

 Statistical Tests that would be used to test the hypothesis and why?
 * Two - Sample T-Test would be used for analysis.
-There reason being to compare the two populations means are equal.
-The samples from both two different datasets would be random and normally distributed.
+The statistical test is chosen because the goal is to compare if the two populations means are equal.
+The samples from two different datasets would be random and normally distributed to then be compared.

 What data is needed to run the statistical test?
 * Two datasets would be needed at a time.
 One of the datasets will always be the MechaCar’s mpg on highways data.
 The other data set would contain the same exact information but would be from a competitor that targets similar customers that MechaCar’s does.